aarongrace/graceful_hawk_ripple/README.md

 - `GENERATE_CIRCLE()` – filters duplicate coordinates from the above routine
 - `DRAW_CIRCLE()` – converts each coordinate pair into a character (e.g., `#`, `~`) and sends it to the canvas via `DRAW_ON_CANVAS()`

-This system effectively rasterizes parametric geometry (a circle) into the emulator's word-based framebuffer.

 ### 5. Canvas Engine

 **File:** `canvas.a`

-Defines the in-memory two-dimensional framebuffer shared by all modules.
+Defines the in-memory two-dimensional word-based canvas buffer.
+Having the canvas means that any function can directly draw on it with a function call, whose details are abstracted by the DRAW_ON_CANVAS() method

 **Major functions:**